Padrón Real: Mapmakers

-This enterprise was a huge undertaking, and it was taken very seriously.
-Without good navigational aids, the ability of Spain to exploit and profit from its discoveries would have been limited.
+This enterprise was a huge project, and it was taken very seriously.
+Without good navigational aids, the ability of Spain to exploit and profit from its discoveries would have been more limited.
 The Casa de Contratación had a large number of cartographers and navigators (pilots), archivists, record keepers, administrators and others involved in producing and managing the Padrón Real.

 The famous Amerigo Vespucci, who made at least two voyages to the New World, was a pilot working at the Casa de Contratación until his death in 1512.
 A special position was created for Vespucci, the "pilot major" (chief of navigation) in 1508.
 He had the responsibility of training new pilots for ocean voyages.
 His nephew Juan Vespucci inherited his famous uncle's maps, charts, and nautical instruments, and was appointed to Amerigo's former position as official Spanish government pilot at Seville.
-In 1524, Juan Vespucci was appointed Examiner of Pilots, replacing Sebastian Cabot who was then leading an expedition in Brazil.
+In 1524, Juan Vespucci was appointed Examiner of Pilots, replacing Sebastian Cabot who was then commanding an expedition in Brazil.

-In the 1530s and 1540s, the principal mapmakers (known as "cosmographers") in the Casa de Contratación working on the Padrón General included Alonso de Santa Cruz, Sebastian Cabot, and Pedro de Medina.
+During the 1530s and 1540s, the principal mapmakers (known as "cosmographers") in the Casa de Contratación working on the Padrón General included Alonso de Santa Cruz, Sebastian Cabot, and Pedro de Medina.

 Mapmaker Diego Gutiérrez was named cosmographer in the Casa de la Contratación by royal appointment on October 22, 1554, after the death of his father Diego in January 1554, and worked on the Padrón General.
 In 1562, Diego Gutiérrez published a remarkable map entitled "Americae ...
 Descriptio" in Antwerp.
 The reason it was published in Antwerp instead of Spain was that the Spanish engravers did not have the necessary skill to print such a complicated document.
 Other cosmographers included Alonso de Chaves, Francisco Falero, Jerónimo de Chaves, Sancho Gutiérrez (Diego's brother).

-In the late 16th century, Juan Lopez de Velasco was cosmographer major in Seville.
+During the late 16th century, Juan Lopez de Velasco was cosmographer major in Seville.
 He produced a master map and twelve subsidiary maps portraying the worldwide Spanish Empire in cartographic form.
 This feat surpassed anything done by other European powers at that time.
 However, this marked the end of Spain's supremacy in mapmaking.
 After the work of Velasco, others such as the English, Dutch and French were better able to organize and present geographic information.